 I’m down with songs that are tripped-out and mildly twisted, full of tension and intensity.
 Well, look no further.
 I think it was a brilliant decision to make this video (finally), using such a challenging washed-out grading and imagery.
 The dichotomy really works between the tropical sounds of what sounds like steel drums and what I’m imagining to be a Canadian wilderness, maybe British Columbia, all of it just before it gets seriously cold.
 Overall, Daniel Snaith is obvioiusly a genius — do have a look at his PhD, but it’s all a bit Greek to me.

-Well, it’s that time of the week when we usually select a member of the BAMM.tv Team to choose their favorite tunes of the moment … but, as we’ve installed the amazing San Francisco three-piece Geographer as our Artist Of The Month, we’ve handed the feature over to them.
+Well, it’s that time of the week when we usually select a member of the BAMM.tv Team to choose their favorite tunes of the moment … but, as we’ve installed the amazing San Francisco three-piece Geographer as our Featured Artist, we’ve handed the feature over to them.
 There’s just one slight twist – all their faves are from the BAMM.tv archive …

 ‘Better Way’ – The Soft White Sixties

 These badasses play MUSIC, and they play it well and they play it raw.
 You get that “I’m listening to something good” feeling in your guts when you watch this.

 Another week, another playlist from one of our all-knowing BAMM Team (that’s ‘all-knowing’ in terms of music, by the way … none of us are too hot on quantum theory).
 This time around, we find out what Editorial Director Christopher Davies is listening to right now …